papanui/papanui/computers/README.md

 * Avoid buying major IT products brand new.
 * Only ever buy the cheap IT accessories brand new.
-* Use second hand or donated IT products.
+* Use second hand or donated IT hardware products.
-*
+* Use only free open source software products.